John H. Johnson: Early years and education

-Johnson was born in Arkansas City, Arkansas.
-His family moved to Chicago at time the 1933 Chicago World's Fair, during the Great Migration of African Americans out of the South.
-Johnson endured much teasing and taunting at his high school for his ragged clothes and country ways, as he encountered something he never knew existed: middle-class blacks.
-Johnson later transferred to DuSable High School for his junior and senior years.
-His classmates at DuSable included Nat King Cole and Redd Foxx.
-This only fueled his already formidable determination to "make something of himself".
-Johnson's high-school career was distinguished by the leadership qualities he demonstrated as student council president and as editor of the school newspaper and class yearbook.
-He attended high school during the day and studied self-improvement books at night.
+John H. Johnson was born in Arkansas City, Arkansas, to parents Gertrude (died 1977) and Leroy Johnson (died 1926) both the children of slaves.
+Leroy died in 1926 in a sawmill accident.
+Gertrude worked as a cook in a Mississippi River levee camp, passionate about education.
+In 1927 Johnson lived through The Great Mississippi flood which displaced him and his family.
+As a child, he lived on the levee and observed racial dynamics firsthand.
+Johnson had a half-sister from his mother named Beulah, she would join a religious organization who followed a man named Father Divine and would disappear, dying sometime in the 40s.
+Gertrude Johnson would remarry Johnson's step father, who died 1961, some years after Leroy’s death.
+In the process of completing middle school, Johnson and his mother spent a year in Vicksburg in 1930 where he attended St. Mary's Catholic school.
+Johnson attended a segregated school and completed middle school in 1932.
+He then repeated the 8th grade to save up to move to Chicago to further his education.
+His family moved to Chicago at the time of the 1933 Chicago World's Fair, during the Great Migration of African Americans out of the South.
+To make the move possible Gertrude left her husband in Arkansas, though they would later reunite.
+His family spent many years living on welfare, this would be, according to Johnson, one of his biggest motivators.
+After his move to Chicago he attended Wendell Phillips High School, it would later burn down prompting his move to DuSable High School.
+His classmates at DuSable included Nat King Cole, Redd Foxx, and Harold Washington.
+This only fueled his already formidable determination to "make something of himself."
+Johnson's high-school career was distinguished by the leadership qualities he demonstrated as student council president, as editor of the school newspaper and class yearbook, leader of the student forum, and president of the French club.
+He started studying self-improvement books to become a better speaker.
+During his graduation ceremony Johnson would give the only student speech, this speech was picked up by the Chicago Defender, at which point Johnson would change his name to John Harold Johnson.
 After he graduated with honors in 1936, he was offered a tuition scholarship to the University of Chicago, but he thought he would have to decline it, because he could not figure out a way to pay for expenses other than tuition.
 Because of his achievements in high school, Johnson was invited to speak at a dinner held by the Urban League.
 When Harry Pace, president of the Supreme Life Insurance Company, heard Johnson's speech, he was so impressed with the young man that he offered Johnson a job so that he would be able to use the scholarship.